guillaumebrunerie/DualNetHack/README.md

 from outside.
 Unless both get engulfed by different monsters, of course, for instance on the Plane of Air.
 Hitting the engulfing monster should probably not harm the player who is inside.

+### Vaults :question:

+I guess the guard will have to check that both players are following (in the case both players were inside).

 ### The Quest :question:

 There should be two quests, one for each player.
 Each quest contains a different Bell of Opening